In This Article:

 You'll also need to decide on the Goal Type, designate any contributors to the goal, select a due date, and decide whether the goal should be visible to anyone in your company or only visible to you and your upline (public vs. private).

 The default type of goal to create in Quantum Workplace is a Personal Goal, which is a goal that relates to your job responsibilities (e.g., what you intend to achieve in your role.)
 From the Goal Type tab, you will also see the option to instead label your goal as a Development Goal.
 Development goals are typically skills you want to develop or areas where you want to grow your knowledge.

-To add your department or team to a Team Goal, type in the name of your department or team into the field directly below the Team Goal and select it.
 If you do not see the option to add your department to the goal, contact your HR team to enable this option or add your team members as goal contributors.